What is Misophonia?

 Can Misophonia be Helped?

-The sounds that cause the problem may not necessarily be particularly loud although the sufferer may have some excessive sound sensitivity on some frequencies.
-Misophonia may also be associated with other labels or sensory intolerances.
+The sounds that cause the problem may not necessarily be particularly loud although the sufferer may have some excessive sound sensitivity (hyperacusis) on some frequencies or have a fear of certain sounds (phonophobia) such as the toilet flushing or the sound of a vacuum cleaner.
+Misophonia may also occur with other sensory intolerances or diagnostic labels.
+Although Misophonia is distinct from these other disorders there is some overlap in symptoms and an individual may suffer from more than one condition.

 Contact Us for a free telephone consultation and further information.